-TETRA laying pullets do not tend to become obese, so if weighing data do not differ significantly from the technological values ( $\pm$ 5%) and are recorded as homogeneous, you can feed birds ad libitum throughout the rearing period.
+Breeding flocks do not tend to become obese, so if weighing data do not differ significantly from the technological values (\pm 5%) and are recorded as homogeneous, you can feed birds ad libitum throughout the rearing period.

-Nevertheless, if pullets do not reach the required weight value, run feeders more frequently and give them feed of higher nutritional value.
+Nevertheless, if birds do not reach the required weight value, run feeders more frequently and give them feed of higher nutritional value.